VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 This part involves about 5 steps and likely more:

-1) For getting document fields like len("title"),len("body"),len("whole") we should have members which store each of these and a method to retrieve them in document class, as such methods doesn't exist currently in the document class
+1) First step is to determine for which prefixes we want the length to be tracked.
+User will probably determine these.

+2) After determining which prefixes to track the length for we should have members which store each of these and a method to retrieve them in document class, as such methods doesn't exist currently in the document class.
+This includes both the databases which support metadata and those which doesn't support metadata.
+For honey we can serialise new fields into the version file iamhoney by just adding them after existing fields and older versions reading the database will just ignore them.
+On the other hand glass will throw an exception if it finds extra data at the end of the version file.
+For this problem we could add an optional file alongside iamglass to take these extra stats or just leave them in the user metadata for glass.
+For inmemory database we could store them as additional inmemory storage.Thanks to olly and jaylett for making this more clear.

+3) We also need to have a way to update those fields.

-2)Implement methods in Database class which takes the docid and return the corresponding information
+4)Implement methods in Database class which takes the docid and return the corresponding information

-3)remove the corresponding code to calculate these from compute_doc_length() method in featurelist_internal.cc
+5)remove the corresponding code to calculate these from compute_doc_length() method in featurelist_internal.cc

-4)For database backends which doesn\'t support metadata we need to store the information of len("title"),len("body"),len("whole") of entire database and have methods for retrieving them.

-5)remove the corresponding code from compute_collection_length() method in featurelist_internal.cc.
+6)remove the corresponding code from compute_collection_length() method in featurelist_internal.cc.

-**These are low-priority ideas to develop letor incase everything goes as planned.**
+**These are low-priority ideas to develop letor incase everything goes as planned.(stretch goals)**

 *Use a linear regression approach to combine the scores given by different Rankers*